codatio/codat-docs/docs/integrations/accounting/xero/xero-faq.md

 ```

-If the push is successful, the `changes` array in the push operation response will show the reversed data types that were created.
+If the write is successful, the `changes` array in the write operation response will show the reversed data types that were created.

-### Pulling negative Direct incomes and Direct costs from Xero
+### Reading negative Direct incomes and Direct costs from Xero

 It's possible to create negative _spend money transactions_ and _receive money transactions_ in the Xero UI.
-Objects created in this way are always pulled to Codat as negative Direct incomes and negative Direct costs, respectively (that is, they are not reversed).
+Objects created in this way are always read to Codat as negative Direct incomes and negative Direct costs, respectively (that is, they are not reversed).

 ### How are Xero contacts represented in the Codat API?